ibardos/motoShop-petProject/README.md

 <br>

 #### Front-end:
+FRONT-END cannot be used currently.
+Security related functionalities are under development!
 1. Start the back-end and front-end servers simultaneously (preferably with a predefined Compound in your IDE)
 2. Navigate through the menu points in your web browser
 3. Try to create/read/update/delete data at any page